Axeman New Orleans

 • The house where Joseph Maggio and his wife, Catherine, is said to be haunted by their remnants.
 On certain nights near the area, people have reported screams and shrieks.

-• From March 13 to the 15th, it is a NOLA tradition to play Jazz in most pubs, clubs, and disco – at least once a night – in order to ward the Axeman’s fury.
-It doesn’t matter if its a Honky Tong, a goth club or the swankiest highfalutin dinner hall, you will hear the beat of Miles Davis or his cronies at least once during those nights.
+• From March 13 to the 15th, it is a NOLA tradition to play Jazz in most pubs, clubs, and disco – at least once a night – in order to ward the Axe man’s fury.

-• The hospital where Joseph Romano was treated is said to be haunted by the fella’s restless spirit.
+• The hospital where Joseph Romano was treated is said to be haunted by the killer’s restless spirit.

 In the back of the hotel, there is a quaint courtyard with a strange dark vibe.
 Visitors have claimed to have seen wandering shadows, pools of blood, capture strange EVP’s and even experience bizarre electrical hiccups with their cellphones.